 Then — and here’s the important part — we ALLOW it to flow.
 In other words, we allow the body’s own wisdom to do the healing.

-If you’re sick and you go to an acupuncture physician like my wife, then she’ll have to do a diagnostic to determine exactly what is wrong with you.
+If you’re sick and you go to an acupuncture physician, then she’ll have to do a diagnostic to determine exactly what is wrong with you.
 Once she knows what’s wrong, she can choose a treatment plan.